Nuke: Deploy Helm package locally (special guest, GitVersion)

 Generating the build number

-Our first target will get the build number using GitVersion (we talked about it in Semantic Versioning with GitVersion).
-Let's start adding the following Nuget package:
+Our first target will get the build number using GitVersion (we discussed it in Semantic Versioning with GitVersion).
+Let's start by adding the following NuGet package::

-Then, add the following namespaces to get access to all gitversion commands:
+Next, add the following namespaces to access all gitversion commands:

 using static Nuke.Common.Tools.GitVersion.GitVersionTasks;